erhsparks/app_academy_prepwork/README.md

 App Academy Prep will span four weeks.
 You will be expected to do readings and complete coding exercises each weeknight.
 We expect this work to take about 2-3 hours for most students.
-During office hours (6pm-8pm PDT), TAs will be available on the [App Academy Slack][app-academy-slack] organization to take questions and provide assistance.
+During office hours, TAs will be available on the [App Academy Slack][app-academy-slack] organization to take questions and provide assistance.

+- SF Cohorts Office Hours: (6pm-8pm PDT)
+- NY Cohorts Office Hours: (6pm-7pm EDT)

 [app-academy-slack]: https://app-academy.slack.com/